 Fernandez cited these issues, which would make creating a new tax inefficient and not strictly legal, as the reason for switching to the Mitigation Fund.

 Another change was the switch from a standard Warrant Article to a resolution, meaning the original bill would have been a law if it had cleared Town Meeting.
-O’Neall attributed these various changes to the partnership between himself and Fernandez throughout the fund’s creation.
+O’Neal attributed these various changes to the partnership between himself and Fernandez throughout the fund’s creation.

 “I ended up asking for help, and I got Raul to co-petition with me.
-We had to change the language, including the name from Economic Equity to Racial Equity, but with his help, we were able to really push it through,” O’Neall said.
+We had to change the language, including the name from Economic Equity to Racial Equity, but with his help, we were able to really push it through,” O’Neal said.